DistrictOfJoban/JCM-Docs/docs/players/blocks/buffer_stop.md

 - jsblock:buffer_stop
 ---

-A **Buffer Stop** is a decoration block in Joban Client Mod, mimicking the [Buffer Stop](https://en.wikipedia.org/wiki/Buffer_stop) seen in East Rail Line.
-This device is used to prevent train from overrunning in the real world.
+A **Buffer Stop** is a decorative block in Joban Client Mod that mimicks the [Buffer Stop](https://en.wikipedia.org/wiki/Buffer_stop) seen in East Rail Line.
+This device is used to prevent trains from overrunning in the real world.

 ## Usage
 Place the block at least **2 blocks** in front of the final rail node.